Devaprasad-J/DE/README.md

 Utilize the matplotlib library to create visualizations based on the retrieved data.
 Customize the visualizations by adding labels, titles, legends, etc.
 Display the visualizations using the appropriate matplotlib functions.
-## 6. Automation
-Install the schedule library to schedule the data pipeline.
-Define the desired schedule for running the data pipeline (e.g., daily, hourly, etc.).
-Implement a function that encapsulates the entire data engineering process, from data collection to visualization generation.
-Use the schedule library to schedule the execution of the function based on the defined schedule.
-Run the scheduled tasks indefinitely to automate the data engineering project.